-Based on the above findings of fact and the proposed condition of approval, the Board finds the standards of this section have been met.
+Based on the above findings of fact, the Town Planner finds the standards of this section have been met.

-- 10.9 Buffering and Landscaping - 10.9.1 Buffering of Adjacent Uses: The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
-The buffer may be provided by distance, landscaping, fencing, changes in grade, and / or a combination of these or other techniques. - 10.9.2 Landscaping: Landscaping must be provided as part of site design.
+10.9 Buffering and Landscaping

+10.9.1 Buffering of Adjacent Uses

+The development must provide for the buffering of adjacent uses where there is a transition from one type of use to another use and for the screening of mechanical equipment and service and storage areas.
+The buffer may be provided by distance, landscaping, fencing, changes in grade, and / or a combination of these or other techniques.

+Landscaping must be provided as part of site design.
 The landscape plan for the entire site must use landscape materials to integrate the various elements on site, preserve and enhance the particular identity of the site, and create a pleasing site character.
 The landscaping should define street edges, break up parking areas, soften the appearance of the development, and protect abutting properties.

+The placement of up to 20 small sheds on the site does not require any landscaping or buffering.

-A landscaping plan is included in the plan set; it shows a mixture of plantings that are suitable to the site and provide for a pleasing effect and buffering for adjacent properties.
-Based on the above findings of fact, the Board finds the standards of this section have been met.
+Based on the above findings of fact, the Town Planner finds the standards of this section have been met.

+10.0 Noise

-10.0 Noise: The development must control noise levels such that it will not create a nuisance for neighboring properties.
+The development must control noise levels such that it will not create a nuisance for neighboring properties.